If you're out of Best Orzo Pasta, reach for Ditalini Pasta, Stelline, Small Elbow Macaroni, Fregola, and Couscous.

 This traditional Italian pasta is made with star-shaped pasta, broccoli, and garlic.

-The tiny pasta stars are the perfect size for absorbing the flavorful sauce, and the freshness of the broccoli complements the dish nicely.
+The tiny pasta stars are the perfect size for absorbing the flavorful sauce, and the freshness of the broccoli goes with the dish nicely.

 Plus, the garlic adds a nice depth of flavor to the dish.